Gustav Laabs: Destruction of evidence of mass murder

 In early 1942, Standartenführer Paul Blobel was ordered by Reinhard Heydrich to lead the Sonderaktion 1005, which was tasked with digging up the mass graves to burn the corpses.
 Heydrich was murdered a few months later and the plans were halted.
 The following year Reichsführer-SS Heinrich Himmler gave orders that all mass graves in Poland and the Soviet Union be demolished, leaving no traces of the mass murder.
 Blobel's work started in Chełmno, where they tried to destroy the exhumed bodies in fire bombings, this method proved ineffective and Blobel decided to burn the bodies on iron bars in a large fire.
 Laabs told a later court hearing that the camp managers ordered a machine to grind down the bones following the burning.
 The ashes of the bodies were poured into the Ner river.
 The area of the mass graves was destroyed and new trees were planted.

 Chełmno trials and criminal conviction

-At the end of November 1963, Laabs and ten other people from the Chełmno concentration camp were tried at the regional court.
+At the end of November 1963, Laabs and ten other people from the Chełmno concentration camp were tried at the Landgericht Bonn regional court.
 Laabs was indicted for the murder of 100,000 people in the gas van and for personally shooting the few survivors.
 On 30 March 1964, Laabs was sentenced to 15 years imprisonment and lost 10 years of citizenship rights for his part in the Holocaust.
 His sentence was later reduced to 13 years imprisonment.

+Representation in media

+In 1979, Claude Lanzmann attempted to interview Laabs for the documentary film Shoah.

+He was played by George Lenz in the 2025 film The World Will Tremble.